Dark Horse (1992 film): Principal cast

-Production notes
+Production

 This film was the second project brought to the screen (the first being Lust in the Dust) by Glaser/Hunter Productions, owned by Tab Hunter and his life partner Allan Glaser.

 Hunter, an avid horse rider and owner, was inspired for his story by an Arabian horse that was used as a double in the 1979 film The Black Stallion.
 After breaking his leg, the animal spent a full year recuperating in a sling.
 Although he never walked properly again, when set loose he could run with no problem.

 Director Hemmings insisted on shooting in his home base of Sun Valley, Idaho, where he was surrounded by an entourage offering strong support.
 He drank heavily during filming, and often was barely functional at the end of the day.
 Producer Allan Glaser tolerated his erratic and boorish behavior only because the dailies were so good.

+Tab Hunter was taken aback when he met Natasha Gregson Wagner on this film, as she was the daughter of Natalie Wood—his co-star in two 1950s films (The Burning Hills and The Girl He Left Behind)—and the woman who Warner Bros. was trying to romantically link to him in the 50s:

-The film was shown at the 1992 Cannes Film Festival and received positive reviews.
+The film was shown at the 1992 Cannes Film Festival.
 It was released theatrically on July 17, 1992.

+Critical reception

+TV Guide wrote the film "does succeed in presenting a tale of overcoming adversity and growing up.
+The most affecting scene is between Brooke Cuskey and Meyers.
+Cuskey plays Amy, a young girl who's been on crutches her whole life.
+She gives Allison her crutches and very assertively tells her to stand up.
+Director David Hemmings has presented this exchange in a way that is straightforward and not sappy.
+The rest of the cast is equally competent.